 Do I need a California Hit-and-Run Attorney after an accident?

 Yes.
 If your accident involves a serious injury you will probably benefit from having a hit-and-run attorney.
 Whether you file a claim against your insurance or the suspect’s insurance, you’ll need legal protection.

 Do I have to wait for a hit-and-run criminal trial before I can sue a hit-and-run driver?

 No. Your civil injury claim and the criminal proceedings will happen separately.
 Once a hit-and-run suspect is identified, you may immediately file an insurance claim and secure compensation for your accident.

-Contact Maison Law Today
+Contact the Experienced California Hit and Run Lawyers at Maison Law Today

 After being seriously injured by a hit-and-run driver, you might believe that you won’t have an opportunity to pursue compensation for your damages.
 You’re not necessarily out of options, especially if you or a member of your family who was a resident of your household carried uninsured motorist insurance.